Terceira vs São Miguel: Which Azores Island Should You Visit?

 White Exclusive Suites & Villas Hotel, Azores

-See below for our top hotels for the most luxurious experience in the Azores:
+See below for more of our top hotels in the Azores:

 São Miguel: